rubenarslan/formr.org/README.md

 #### ask questions, get data
 Surveys are simple or complicated forms and surveys used to gather information in a single session.

 There is a wide variety of items to choose from: text and number inputs, Likert scales, sliders, geolocation, date pickers, dropdowns and many more.
 They are geared towards power users, so instead of dragging and dropping elements till your fingers bleed, you upload item spreadsheets that can easily be re-used, combined and shared.
+The format is loosely based on the [XLSform standard](https://xlsform.org/).

 ## Runs
 #### control your study like a boombox